Exhibition "Zinaida Serebryakova" in Kaluga

 Benois, and her brother was notable Soviet muralist and graphic artist E.E.

-Lanceray), and absorbed the best humanistic traditions of Russian culture from childhood.
+Lanceray), and absorbed the humanistic traditions of Russian culture from childhood.

-After brief studies in private schools in Petersburg and Paris, she became involved in Russia’s artistic life of the early 1900s and immediately won universal recognition — not just for the unique beauty and classical manner of her painting, but for how she expressed an appealing feminine essence, the simplicity and openness of her soul, and a clear, tranquil outlook on the world.
+After brief studies in private schools in Petersburg and Paris, she became involved in Russia’s artistic life of the early 1900s and earned recognition for her classical manner, clear drawing, and intimate treatment of family, rural, and portrait subjects.

 Her orientation toward classical themes and motifs remained.